 Note 2: Add-ins, library and executable files from LINDO Systems are digitally signed.
+The certificate name of the digital signature is "LINDO Systems Inc".

 Location of the Add-In Files and Update Links

 If you have already installed What's Best!, then you can check the location of the add-in files (WBA.XLA or WBA.XLAM) at the bottom of the About What's Best! dialog box.
 The installation program will detect if a previous release of What's Best! has been installed.
 Thus, it will ask if you wish to remove it first or want to write over it.